segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Still having issues?

-Please [contact our Product Support team](https://segment.com/help/contact/) with the following information:
+[contact our Product Support team](https://segment.com/help/contact/) with the following information:

 - The version of our SDK you are using
 - Whether you are using device- or cloud-mode